 What is Bremer Klaben?

-Klaben is a sweet bread that consists of a dry yeast dough, spiced with raisins, candied citrus peel, and nuts.
-It is a specialty of the town of Bremen in Germany.
-You eat this German Christmas Bread from October to December.
+Klaben is a sweet bread made from a dry yeast dough, studded with raisins, candied citrus peel, and nuts.
+It's a specialty of the town of Bremen in Germany, and this German Christmas bread is traditionally enjoyed from October through December.

-Bremen is an old Hanseatic city in northwest Germany and home to the famous Bremen Town Musicians, which is a story written by the brothers Grimm.
+Bremen is an old Hanseatic city in northwest Germany and home to the famous Bremen Town Musicians, a fairy tale written by the Brothers Grimm.

-Klaben is not only eaten in Bremen but also very common in the state of Saxony, which surrounds Bremen.
-It is a popular Christmas Market Food in the region.
+Klaben isn't only eaten in Bremen but is also very common in the state of Lower Saxony, which surrounds Bremen.
+It's a popular Christmas market treat in the region.

-Since 2009 the term "Bremer Klaben" is protected according to European Law.
-Only products that are produced in Bremen and in the surrounding regions are allowed to be called Bremer Klaben.
+Since 2009, the term "Bremer Klaben" has been protected under European law.
+Only products produced in Bremen and the surrounding regions are allowed to be called Bremer Klaben.
 [Source: Wikipedia-Bremer Klaben]

 What is the difference between Dresdner Stollen and Bremer Klaben?

-Some refer to the Klaben and Stollen as two winter brothers from the north and south.
-(I also have the German Stollen Recipe on the blog).
-They are not that different.
-Both are made from a heavy yeast dough and are spiced with almonds, lemon, and orange peel.
+Some refer to Klaben and Stollen as two winter brothers from the north and south.
+They're not that different.
+Both are made from a heavy yeast dough and are studded with almonds, lemon, and orange peel.

 However, there are five main differences between the two Christmas breads.

-- Stollen is baked in an oval shape and folded in half to create the iconic form.
+- Stollen is baked in an oval shape and folded in half to create its iconic form.
 Klaben is baked in a rectangular bread tin.

 History

-The first official mention of the "Bremen Klavenbecker" was in 1593.
-It is possible that the tradition is even older.
-Bremen is a town that used to be an important trade route in the Middle Ages.
-This explains the access to exotic ingredients such as lemon and orange peel.
+The first official mention of the "Bremen Klavenbecker" was in 1593, though the tradition may be even older.
+Bremen was an important trade route during the Middle Ages, which explains the access to exotic ingredients like lemon and orange peel.

-Today, the first Klaben of the year gets sliced in the famous Bremen town square in November at exactly when the Cathedral bell rings at 11 am.
-Exactly 100 meters of Klaben is prepared every year and the profits go to a charity.
+Today, a beloved tradition continues: the first Klaben of the year is sliced in Bremen's famous town square each November at exactly 11 am, when the Cathedral bell rings.
+Every year, exactly 100 meters of Klaben is prepared, with all profits going to charity.

 How to make Klaben